Spain faces its past in mass graves bill. Will it be enough? | Law-Order

 The bill ''talks about the truth, but it focuses on the victims and says nothing about the executioners; it talks about justice, but does not force anyone to face trial; it talks about reparation, but is not going to give anything back to the families of the dictatorship's victims," said Silva, whose grandfather was also buried in a mass grave.

-In the past two years, the government of Prime Minister Pedro Sánchez, the leader of Spain's Socialist Party, has dedicated 5 million euros (USD 5.6 million) to finance 300 exhumations of mass graves and it has budgeted another 5.5 million euros for more exhumations next year.
+In the past two years, the government of Prime Minister Pedro Sánchez, the leader of Spain's Socialist Party, has dedicated 5 million euros ($5.6 million) to finance 300 exhumations of mass graves and it has budgeted another 5.5 million euros for more exhumations next year.

 But for Silva, the law won't stop what he calls the "clientele politics" that has plagued efforts to recover bodies, because it won't oblige future governments to dedicate funds to exhumations.
 The previous government of the conservative Popular Party, which is currently leading the opposition, cut off all central funds for exhumations when in power from 2011-18.